learn-co-curriculum/amoeba-circus-on-rails/README.md

 We will also need to create acts that amoebas can be added to.
 Acts will have a name, date and time of performance and a list of all the amoebas performing for that act.

+For an example of what you're aiming for, see [the demo app](http://the-amoeba-circus.herokuapp.com/).

 ## Instructions

 1. generate a new rails app